stayForward09/Rythm_react_gatsby/src/pages/team/stefano-sirianni.md

   choreographer for rhythmic gymnastic training.
 In 2013 Stefano qualified as a rhythmic gymnastic level 3 judge.

-  Stefano is currently attending the GB National Judging course.
+  Stefano is currently attending the UKCC level 3 coaching course.
 ---
 Fun and experienced ballet and modern dance teacher to students of all skill levels and ages.
 Versatile and ambitious in a variety of dance idioms as a